Royal College of Surgeons of Edinburgh: Faculty of Pre-Hospital Care

-The Faculty of Surgical Trainers
+Faculty of Surgical Trainers

 The Faculty of Surgical Trainers is open by election to anyone who takes an active interest or involvement in surgical training in the UK and internationally, regardless of college affiliation.
-The Faculty is the first of its kind in the UK and its purpose is to help support and develop surgeons in their role as surgical trainers.
+The faculty is the first of its kind in the UK and its purpose is to help support and develop surgeons in their role as surgical trainers.